 Stag and Hen Parties in Prague

-Prague is a popular destination for a Stag party groups and more recently your Hen party groups as well.
+The city is a popular destination for groups looking to enjoy a Prague stag do and more recently Hen party groups as well.
 It's also been known for Rugby and Football clubs to organise group tours as well.
 It is possible for a group of people to enjoy themselves without getting paralytic.
 This page seeks to give some pointers on what to expect and how to enjoy the week/weekend.

 If you intend spending a lot of time in one place (as a stag party may well do) then consider running a tab.
 Normal rules apply i.e. If you order food then you can have a tab (credit) where you can order more drinks and pay later.
 The only issue here are that if waiters/waitresses are changing shift then you have to settle that part of the tab or finish it completely.
 Secondly, the more the bill goes up the more the chance or unofficial "service" charges being included.
 Twenty guys drinking 4 different kinds of beer gets tough to track.
 The Irish/English bars are all used to running tabs for stag groups and taking a credit card payment from one person.
 Nobody accepts cheques here.